shadowsoyaca/PMDDND_Platform/README.md

      than the first that needed them. -->
 Story 4.8 (Both test suites run on every pull request) ✅

-Story 5 (Owner user management screen and role-based landing) ⬜ next
+Story 5 (Owner user management screen and role-based landing) ✅

 Story 5.5 (Replace form login with a JSON endpoint) ⬜